-Students are not permitted to submit assessment items that have been purchased or otherwise improperly obtained.
+- Students are not permitted to submit assessment items that have been purchased or otherwise improperly obtained.

 Fabricating or falsifying data

 Impersonating someone else

-This includes pretending to be another student or arranging for someone else to impersonate a student, for an examination, test or in any other area that is being assessed.
+- Pretending to be another student or arranging for someone else to impersonate a student, for an examination, test or in any other area that is being assessed.

 Lying to get an extension or special consideration

-Students must not apply for an extension or dispensation (special consideration application) for an assessment item, including tests and examinations, when it is untrue.
+- Applying for an extension or dispensation (special consideration application) for an assessment item, including tests and examinations, when it is untrue.
 This includes: